Majored/rs-regex-router/README.md

 };
 ```

-An example `hyper` implementation can be found here: TBC
+An example implementation for `hyper` can be found [here](https://github.com/Majored/rs-regex-router/blob/main/examples/hyper_sync.rs).

 ## Issues & Support
 Whether you're wanting to report a bug you've come across during use of this crate or are seeking general help/assistance, please utilise the [issues tracker](https://github.com/Majored/rs-regex-router/issues) and provide as much detail as possible (eg. recreation steps).